6 things you need to know about personal loans

 Many lenders offer a decision on your loan application the same day, and if you’re approved, will either write you a check or deposit the cash in your account the same day.

-As with everything, you’ll want to shop around to find the personal loan that meets your needs.
 Pro tip: Look for an online personal loan that does not have a prepayment penalty.
 Without a prepayment penalty, you’ll be able to pay off your loan early without an extra fee.

-What’s the difference between a secured and unsecured personal loan?
+What’s the difference between a secured and unsecured loan?

-There are two types of personal loans: Secured and unsecured.
+There are generally two types of loans: Secured and unsecured.
 The main difference is in collateral.
-A secured loan is, well, secured by collateral.
 With a secured loan, you agree that if you stop making loan payments and default, the lender can take the collateral (like an auto or home loan).
-Because you are offering collateral, a secured loan will typically be easier to qualify for and will carry a lower interest rate than an unsecured loan.
+Personal loans are usually unsecured, meaning no collateral is needed.

 How are personal loans different from credit cards?